Bissmer/tribute_page/README.md

-A tribute page to John Carmack
+A tribute page of John Carmack